A pet QR tag, with the right brain behind it.

 Most QR pet tags in the Philippines are printed once and frozen forever.
 The QR points to a fixed page with whatever phone number was current the day you bought it.
 Change SIMs?
 Junk the tag.
 Move?
 Re-engrave.

-The Pawdex QR Tag is the same physical object — a QR code engraved on metal that hangs on your pet's collar — but the QR points to your pet's Pawdex digital passport instead of a frozen webpage.
-Update your contact info inside Pawdex once, and every scan after that picks up the new info.
+The Pawdex QR points to your pet's living digital passport instead of a frozen webpage.
+Update your contact info once, and every scan after that picks up the new info.
 The tag never has to change.

 You stay in control of the physical tag.
 We just give you the smartest QR design and the digital passport behind it.